NicolaSansom/Javascript30/12 - Key Sequence Detection/README.md

 ### Defining a index from the back

 As seen in the video we can also select a negative index which counts in from the back.
-This also mean items at the front can be removed.
-In the context of the video has the length of the array goes up the second argument increase and when it equal one it will start to remove items.
+This also means items at the front can be removed.
+In the context of the video, the length of the array is passed into the second argument, when its equal to one it will start to remove items.

 ```javascript
 const hockeyTeams = ['devils', 'panthers', 'giants', 'capitals', 'flames'];